Sport, Leisure and Outdoor Learning

 Pupils have access to two trampolines and staff trained in delivering these sessions.
 Rebound therapy sessions take place Monday-Thursdays.

-We have good links with regional coaching schemes including Newcastle United Football Club.
+We have good links with regional coaching schemes including Newcastle United Football Foundation, (PFC) Professional Football Coaching and Northumberland Cricket Board.
 Using community facilities such as Seb and Olivia’s den and local leisure centres enables a range of physical leisure opportunities for a large number of our pupils.

-Pupils have weekly PE lessons with opportunities for large and small apparatus work, games, dance, athletics, gymnastics, boxercise, individual and team sports.
+Pupils have weekly PE lessons with opportunities to develop their technical ability in a range of different sporting activities.
+Pupils will either follow a specialised multi skills or sport specific curriculum.
+Alongside this pupils within phase 5 and 6 have the chance to take part in a further sports group on a Friday.
+Pupils have the opportunity to play in a range of dinner time, after school clubs and school teams.
 School has access to trained teachers/coaches for many of these activities.
 Our sporting facilities are outstanding and include an outdoor sports field, all-weather Multi-Use Games Area (MUGA) and outdoor gym.